ThuraMinThein/ThuraMinThein/README.md

 <p>
   A nineteen-year-old boy.
 Currently a Backend developer at YEC, since 2024 April 1.<br/>
-  Mainly focus on Backend development with NestJs, then Gin and Spring Boot.<br/>
+  Mainly focus on Backend development with NestJs, Gin and Spring Boot.<br/>
   I also work on Fontend with ReactJs.
 I use React Native for mobile development.<br/>

   I see myself as a builder, building the best things in life.